-The os odontoideumum syndrome -- where the top of the dens is separated from the remainder, would seem likely to be high risk for vertigo.
+The os odontoideum syndrome -- where the top of the dens is separated from the remainder, would seem likely to be low risk for vertigo.
 There is a single case report of this situation (2001).

-These anomalies nearly always need a CT scan of the neck to define the bony changes.
+These anomalies nearly always need a CT scan of the cervical spine to define the bony changes.

 7. The neck interacts with other types of vertigo.